Master of the Game (novel): Publication history

 Master of the Game has been translated into numerous languages, and reprinted seven times.
 It was originally published by William Morrow & Co. in 1982.
-In 1983, the book was reprinted four times; in January, by HarperCollins in June by Thorndike Pr., in paperback format by Warner Books in August, and was later released by Pan Books, in December of the same year.
+In 1983, the book was reprinted four times: in January, by HarperCollins, in June by Thorndike Pr., in paperback format by Warner Books in August, and by Pan Books in December.
 The novel was re-released by Warner Books in 1988.
-In 1993, Master Of The Game was part of an omnibus edition by a publishing company named, Diamond Books, which was owned by HarperCollins Publishers.
-The other two books in the omnibus were Bloodline (1977) and Rage of Angels (1980), both major bestsellers by Sidney Sheldon.
+In 1993, Master Of The Game was part of an omnibus edition by a publishing company named Diamond Books, which was owned by HarperCollins Publishers.
+The other two books in the omnibus were Bloodline (1977) and Rage of Angels (1980), both major bestsellers by Sheldon.
 The most recent version of the book was printed in April 2005 by HarperCollins Ltd.

 An abridged audiobook of the novel was published on cassette in 1988 by Dove Books on Tape, featuring Roddy McDowall as the narrator.
 An unabridged audiobook was published in 2009 on CD by Phoenix Books, featuring Shannon Engemann as the narrator, and made available in 2016 on Audible digital download and iTunes digital download.